What to Expect at Colorado Pain Specialists

 What do I need to bring to my appointment?

-For your first appointment with CPS, you will need to bring your medical records from your referring physician, any MRI or CT scan films, your insurance card and a list of questions you wish to ask the physician.
-If your insurance requires you to have a referral, you are responsible for contacting your primary care physician to obtain that referral prior to your visit with CPS.
+For your first appointment with CPS, you will need to bring your medical records from your referring physician, any MRI or CT scan films, list of all your current medications and any allergies you may have and a list of questions you wish to ask the physician.

 How long will the appointment last?